Optimized Vectorizing of Building Structures with Switch: High-Efficiency Convolutional Channel-Switch Hybridization Strategy: CONCLUSION

 \section{CONCLUSION}

-This paper introduces an innovative algorithm for graph reconstruction in the context of building construction, which consists of five adaptable modules, which are thoroughly explained in Section\rref{method}.
-To demonstrate the significant advancements of our approach over the current state-of-the-art methods, we conducted a comparative analysis with four competing techniques.
-The results clearly indicate that our algorithm achieves substantial improvements in addressing the challenges posed by this complex task.

-Furthermore, we propose the Swap operation as a viable alternative to high filter size convolution operations, such as the 3 * 3 filter Conv operation.
-By leveraging its similar functionality, the Swap operation effectively reduces the number of parameters required.
-It is important to note that the Swap operator is not limited to the building graph reconstruction task alone; it has the potential for deployment in any deep learning domain that necessitates real-time responsiveness and mobile device compatibility.
+This letter introduces an innovative algorithm for graph reconstruction in the context of building construction.
+In here, we proposed the Switch operator as a viable alternative to high filter size convolution operations, such as the 3 * 3 filter Conv operation.
+By leveraging its similar functionality, the Switch operation effectively reduces the number of parameters required.
+It is important to note that the Switch operator is not limited to the building graph reconstruction task alone; it has the potential for deployment in any deep learning domain that necessitates real-time responsiveness and mobile device compatibility.

-While acknowledging the imperfections in this approach for footprint reconstruction, it is important to highlight that we have presented a superior solution compared to the previous state-of-the-art methods.
-This not only contributes to advancements in the field but also opens up new avenues of research for future scholars.